A safer alternative to pmset disablesleep

 Frequently asked

-Not inherently — it is a documented Apple command.
-The risk is leaving it on by accident, since it is system-wide and stays active until set back to 0, with no visible reminder.
+Not inherently — it's a documented Apple command.
+The risk is leaving it on by accident: it's global, it stays active until something sets it back to 0, and there's no on-screen reminder that it's running.

-No. LidRun uses the documented pmset toggle, not a kext.
-That is also why it ships as a direct download rather than through the Mac App Store.
+No. LidRun uses the documented pmset toggle, not a kext or a private API.
+That's also why it ships as a direct notarized DMG rather than through the Mac App Store, which doesn't allow apps that need administrator rights for system power settings.